sergey-chekriy/telegram-bot-accept-cards/README.md

 # telegram-bot-accept-cards
-python telegram bot with payment sysmem (paymetns from cards, and transfer money to cards)
+python telegram bot with payment sysmem (accept payments from cards, and transfer money to cards, to phone, to e-money)

 sergey.chekriy@me.com